-2.5 class hrs/wk, for 5 wks, 1 cr.
+2.5 class hrs/wk, for 5 weeks, 1 cr.
 Emphasizes the importance to managers of communicating clearly, without conflict, motivating employees, and understanding human needs to gain maximum results.
 Presents relevant examples for managers in personnel, marketing, sales, finance, or general operations.
-Lab fee, \$69.
+Class fee, \$89.
 Offered as needed.

-BA045 AMA How to Build Memory Skills 2.5 class hrs/wk, for 5 wks, 1 cr.
+BA045 AMA How to Build Memory Skills

+2.5 class hrs/wk, for 5 weeks, 1 cr.
 How to organize your mind and accomplish tasks more quickly.
 Methods to help you recall people's names, facts about them, details about current events, and highlights of important articles and meetings.
-Lab fee, \$69.
+Class fee, \$89.
 Offered as needed.